 Common Symptoms of Gum Disease

 Treating gum disease helps restore tooth and gum health.
-Know the signs of periodontitis so you can receive prompt treatment in our Bladenboro dental office:
+Knowing the signs of periodontitis so you can receive prompt treatment in our Bladenboro dental office is important.
+The most common signs of gum disease are:

 - Bleeding gums